Join our Facebook Group

 In plain terms, people are more likely to follow the popular choice even if the popular choice is not the best option for them.

 Down below are some real life examples of the cognitive bias Bandwagon Effect.

 A good example of how much pull the Bandwagon Effect has can be easily observed through social media interaction and influencer marketing.
 With the dawn of social media, we can see how easily influence can be spread and be used to command group thinking.

-Fashion: Many people begin wearing a certain style of clothing as they see others adopt the same fashions.
+Many people begin wearing a certain style of clothing as they see others adopt the same fashion.
 This becomes more evident when an individual with a large following adopts a certain style, brands pay to have these individuals wear their products to influence the choice.

 The Bandwagon Effect makes use of Robert Cialdini's principles of persuasion to drive influence, some of these principles are social proof, liking and authority.

 Influence - The fear of being left out can be used to one's advantage because no one wants to be the only person buying your product.
 People don't want to make the wrong choice at the risk of being judged by their spouses, bosses, colleagues, or friends.
 So they tend to play safe by choosing the more popular option.